 After months of speculations, leaks and proofs, Microsoft has officially released the beta version of Windows 7 Service pack 1 (SP1).
-This was announced by Microsoft at its Worldwide Partner Conference 2010.
+Microsoft announced this at its Worldwide Partner Conference 2010.
 The official press release goes like this

 Windows 7 and Windows Server 2008 R2 SP1 Beta helps keep your PCs and servers on the latest support level, provides ongoing improvements to the Windows Operating System (OS), by including previous updates delivered over Windows Update as well as continuing incremental updates to the Windows 7 and Windows Server 2008 R2 platforms based on customer and partner feedback, and is easy for organizations to deploy a single set of updates.